makii42/react-socket-context/README.md

 };
 ```

 Looking at this component, it just accesses the provided `socket` via `this.context.socket`.
-For that to work, *you need to declare your usage of the socket in `contextTypes`*.
+For that to work, **you need to declare your usage of the socket in `contextTypes`**.

+Once you did that, you should easily be able to work with your socket inside your component, either subscribing to events, or emitting events of your own.

 [context]: https://facebook.github.io/react/docs/context.html